RobbieAP/robbieap.github.io/trackedform/basictrackedformnoscript.md

 };
 </script>

-# A tracked form example
+# A tracked form that has no capture script

 * <button onclick="delete_cookie('ap3c')">Delete ap3c Cookie</button> <--- will be set each time no point
 * <button onclick="delete_cookie('ap3converted')">Delete ap3converted Cookie</button>